interledger/interledger-website/src/_casestudies/cinnamon--spicing-up-video-creation-sharing-and-monetizing.md

   it's enabled by integrating with Coil, which is based on Interledger.
-Other micropayments models have been tried before, but with mixed results.</p><p>One of the things that makes Coil different is the fact that it&rsquo;s based on the open Interledger protocol.
+Other micropayments models have been tried before, but with mixed results.</p><p>One of the things that makes Coil different is the fact that it&rsquo;s based on the open Interledger Protocol.
 Coil allows micropayments to be sent to creators on Cinnamon for every second of their content being viewed, while viewers watch videos on Cinnamon (and consume Web Monetized content elsewhere) totally ad-free.</p><p>"Think about having a card you scan when you use public